Agent assisted versus self-service IVR payments – what’s the difference?

 Keeping the customer and the agent connected throughout means that the agent can give instructions to the customer, the customer can ask questions of the agent and any problems with the payment can be dealt with immediately.
 This is useful if, for example, the customer enters their card details incorrectly or if the payment is declined, or in any other circumstance where the transaction is not completely straightforward.

-If the agent remains on the call the whole time, is the call center fully de-scoped from PCI DSS?
+If the agent remains on the call the whole time, is the contact center fully de-scoped from PCI DSS?

-If the payment is taken via a traditional IVR is this still within scope for PCI DSS, considering that the agent is no longer exposed to the card details?
+If the payment is taken via a traditional IVR is this still within scope for PCI DSS, considering that no agent is on the call?

-If you’re taking payment via a traditional IVR system without using CardEasy then at some point in the call flow the customer will be asked to read out or enter their payment card details.
-If the IVR captures that data then it is in scope for PCI DSS, so switching to IVR payment alone is not enough to de-scope your call center environment from PCI DSS requirements.
+If you’re taking payment via a traditional IVR system (and not using CardEasy) then at some point in the call flow the customer will be asked to read out or enter their payment card details.
+If the IVR captures that data in any way then it is in scope for PCI DSS, so switching to IVR payment alone is not enough to de-scope your contact center environment from PCI DSS requirements.

-CardEasy works in a different way.
-The IVR prompts the customer to enter their payment card details but the data is captured by CardEasy not by the IVR.
-While the customer is speaking or typing their card numbers, CardEasy automatically blocks the audio path towards the IVR so that it does not ‘hear’ the payment card data, thus de-scoping the IVR from PCI DSS completely.
+If you wish to continue using your existing IVR for payments it can be fronted by CardEasy.
+Your IVR prompts the customer to enter or read out their payment card details but the data is only captured by CardEasy, not by your IVR.
+While the customer is speaking or typing their card numbers, CardEasy automatically blocks the speech path towards the IVR so that it does not ‘hear’ the payment card data, thus de-scoping the IVR from PCI DSS completely.

 What happens if the customer can’t use their telephone keypad to enter their card details?